 How do you go about preventing such a lawsuit from happening?
 Here are our top pieces of advice for bringing, and keeping, your site in compliance with ADA regulations, a worthwhile investment to avoid the hassle and cost of a potential ADA lawsuit.

 - Start with the right web developer.
 This is the most critical step, as the rest means nothing if you don’t have the right team.
-The agency you hire should be well seasoned in building ADA compliant websites because awareness of the more than 50 WCAG 2 guidelines is critical not only in creating the site, but testing and maintaining it.
+The agency you hire should be well seasoned in building ADA compliant websites because awareness of the more than 50 WCAG 2 guidelines (as of this writing) is critical not only in creating the site, but testing and maintaining it.
 ADA compliant websites are a specialized service; not all web agencies can build them right, but many can build them wrong, leaving you open to legal action despite your well-intentioned efforts.
-If that happens, you as the website owner are the responsible party, not the web agency.
+Keep in mind that no matter what happens, you as the website owner are the responsible party, not the web agency.

 - Test your Website.
-The way those predatory law firms find ADA accessibility violations is through the use of scanning software that can discover them.
-This same software will be used by your web provider to find and verify such violations.
-But unlike those firms, your agency will find them all because they know what to look for and they will correct them.
+The way those predatory law firms find ADA accessibility violations is through the use of scanning software that can discover some of them, just enough to determine whether you’re a good candidate for a demand letter.
+This same software will be used by your web provider to find and verify such violations, along with other methods to weed out all issues.
+Unlike those firms, your agency knows what to look for and how to correct them.

 - Compile a report.
 Once the scan is complete, your developer should be able to issue a report summarizing the findings, point out the most critical issues, and develop a plan to address them.
-The good news is that the accessibility scan will also point out issues with your “normal” website that should be fixed as well, resulting in an overall improved experience for all visitors.
+The good news is that the accessibility scan will also point out general (not related to compliance) issues with your website that should be fixed as well, resulting in an overall improved experience for all visitors.

 - Begin remediation.
 ADA compliant websites will often differ drastically from a website for non-disabled persons because of the need to strip out/alter colors and change navigation and/or functionality.
 In most cases, your website will require an alternative version to be built to be 100% compliant.